Davidskumar/Student-Enrollment-Form-JPDB-/README.md

 2. **Updating an Existing Student:**
    - Enter a valid Roll Number to fetch the student’s existing data.
    - Modify the required fields and click the "Update" button to update the student's details in the database.

+3. **Using the Reset Button:**
+   - After entering data or making changes, click the **"Reset"** button.
+   - This will clear all fields in the form, allowing you to start fresh without refreshing the page.
+   - The reset functionality ensures no residual data is left in the form fields from the previous entry or modification.

 ## Project Status
 The project has been **successfully completed as part of the Login2Xplore Introduction to JsonPowerDB - V2.0 course**.
 It demonstrates the effective use of JsonPowerDB for handling student enrollment data with real-time database operations.